tjade273/VanityGen/README.md

 This is a simple but very fast vanity address generator for Ethereum-style secp256k1/keccak256 addresses.

-I use the efficient endomorphism on secp256k1 described [here](https://bitcoin.stackexchange.com/questions/35814/how-do-you-derive-the-lambda-and-beta-values-for-endomorphism-on-the-secp256k1-c) to approximately tripple the pubkeys tried per second.
+I use the efficient endomorphism on secp256k1 described [here](https://bitcoin.stackexchange.com/questions/35814/how-do-you-derive-the-lambda-and-beta-values-for-endomorphism-on-the-secp256k1-c) to approximately triple the pubkeys tried per second.

 Requires